Skip to main content

 Brands that didn’t make the cut

-We’re constantly testing new hearing aids.
 Not everything we test makes the cut—and that’s on purpose.
-We only want to recommend the best-performing hearing aids on the market.
+We only want to recommend the best-rated hearing aid options on the market, not waste your time or money with the worst hearing aids.

 The brands below didn’t pass our rigorous internal testing: